Two 401k Plans

 Posted November 23, 2018

 Another twist.
 Let’s say you have a side business and a regular W-2 job where you max out your deferrals into the 401k plan.
-You cannot make employee deferrals to your side business solo 401k plan since you are collectively limited to $19,000 (2019) or $24,500 with catchup, but your business can make a profit sharing contribution up to $56,000 (2019).
+You cannot make employee deferrals to your side business solo 401k plan since you are collectively limited to $19,500 (for the 2020 tax year) or $26,000 with catchup, but your business can make a profit sharing contribution up to $57,000 or $63,500 with catchup (for the 2020 tax year).
 Here is the word for word example from the IRS using 2016 limits of $18,000 as an example (occasionally they illustrate things fairly well)-

 Greg, 46, is employed by an employer with a 401(k) plan and he also works as an independent contractor for an unrelated business.
 Greg sets up a solo 401(k) plan for his independent contracting business.
 Greg contributes the maximum amount to his employer’s 401(k) plan for 2016, $18,000.
 Greg would also like to contribute the maximum amount to his solo 401(k) plan.
 He is not able to make further elective deferrals to his solo 401(k) plan because he has already contributed his personal maximum, $18,000.